Near the banks of the river, mosquitoes swarm, flying about your head, threatening to plunge into your skin.

 No indication was made of a desire to talk about the citizen’s primary demand: the unfairness of the Whiskey Tax.

 Still, this plan was somewhat successful as some townships in the area chose and were able to pass these resolutions.
-But many more continued to resist, carrying on with their violent protests and attacks on federal officials; eliminating all of Washington’s hopes for peace and giving him no other choice but to finally follow Hamilton’s plan of using military force.
+But many more continued to resist, carrying on with their violent protests and attacks on federal officials; eliminating all of George Washington’s hopes for peace and giving him no other choice but to finally follow Alexander Hamilton’s plan of using military force.

 Federal Troops Descend on Pittsburgh

-Calling on the power given to him by the Militia Act of 1792, Washington summoned a militia from Pennsylvania, Maryland, Virginia, and New Jersey, quickly amassing a force of around 12,000 men, many of whom were veterans of the American Revolution.
+Calling on the power given to him by the Militia Act of 1792, George Washington summoned a militia from Pennsylvania, Maryland, Virginia, and New Jersey, quickly amassing a force of around 12,000 men, many of whom were veterans of the American Revolution.

 In September of 1794, this large militia began marching west, pursuing rebels and arresting them when they were caught.